Work Visa Options for Foreigners Coming to the United States

 Finally, the EB-3 visa is available to skilled workers or professionals with a bachelor’s degree who are filling a role that requires a college degree.

 Investor Visas in the USA – EB-5 and E-2

 Not everyone who wants to do business in the United States has to use a form of work visa.
 There are also possible options for what’s known as financier visas.
 These are programs for investors who want to explore and expand investment opportunities.

 The most common one is the EB-5 visa program, which is known as a green card program.
+Unlike the E-2, the EB-5 has minimum investment requirements.
 It allows the entrepreneur (and their family) to apply for permanent residency status.
 It doesn’t come cheap.
-It’s known as the “citizenship by investment” visa.
-It requires an investment of $500,000 to $1,000,000 to create a new business, grow a business, or turn around a failing business and generate at least 10 full-time jobs within two years.
-It’s obviously not right for everyone but it still remains an option for the lucky few.
+In fact, a recent EB-5 rule raised the requirements.
+For investments in a TEA (“target employment area”), the minimum requirements were raised from $500,000 to $900,000 and for non-TEA investments they were raised from $1 million to $1.8 million.
+It is also known as the “citizenship by investment” visa.
+It also requires the investor generate at least 10 full-time jobs within two years.
+It’s obviously not right for everyone but it still remains an option for the with the resources to invest.

 The E-2 visa is known as the investor visa.
 If you are a national or citizens of a treaty country and are seeking entry into the U.S. to develop and direct the operations of an enterprise you invested in, you will likely be eligible for an E-2 visa.
 The most common question surrounding the E-2 is always, how much do I need to invest to get the visa?
 Well, there is no exact minimum requirement.
 It depends on the value of the business, nature of the industry, and type of business.